nithinbekal/dockup/README.md

     mix deps.get
     iex -S mix phoenix.server

+You can access Dockup UI at http://localhost:4000.

+### Development on OSX

+If you are running this on OSX, unless you have docker CLI available in the development environment, you need to enable dry run mode in order to start Dockup.
+Run:

+    # Use this instead of iex -S mix phoenix.server
+    DOCKUP_DRY_RUN=true iex -S mix phoenix.server

 ### Using Vagrant for testing

 A `Vagrantfile` is checked in which will provision an ubuntu machine with